jcainuk/group-5-backend/README.md

 ## Project Description

-`Picture-This-Place` is an app that promotes local exploration, social engagement, and fun gameplay.
+`Picture-This-Place` is a mobile app that promotes local exploration, social engagement, and fun gameplay.
 Users can create accounts, submit photos of places, and challenge others to guess the location.
 Points are awarded for correct guesses, and users can compete on leaderboards.
 It's an interactive way to encourage people to get out of the house, explore their surroundings, and connect with others in their local area.

 ## Reflections and Key Learnings